genestack/user-tutorials/source/guide/3e_Browsing_data.rst

 private, public, and shared data; and accepts queries using synonyms, ontology expansions, and chemical similarity.

-File Manager is where you can easily access all of your private, public and shared data.
-Read more about FM in the Platform Map section (link).
+**File Manager** is where you can easily access all of your private, public and shared data.
 Here are other apps that help users better analyse their data and find links between various results.
 To be useful, data needs to be set in a context, i.e. to be associated with metainfo (data describing other data).